kobyfogel/Wit-projects/README.md

 * Commit folder: a backup version of your files, created from staging area.
 * HEAD: a system pointer that points to the last relevant commit
 * Branch: a tag label user name.
-* Aciהe branch: a system pointer that points to a single branch. the active branch advances with any new commit.
+* Active branch: a system pointer that points to a single branch. the active branch advances with any new commit.

 # add [your files\folders]:
 * Adds files or folder from under perant directory to a 'staging area'.